Serene (pianist): Early life and education

 Serene is ethnically Chinese and spent her childhood in a variety of regions within North America.
-As a pianist, she is largely self-taught; she also taught herself to write code at age 9.
 She attended Carnegie Mellon University, graduating with a degree in computer science in 2012.

 Career in software

-She worked as a programmer for technology incubator Google Ideas, now Jigsaw LLC.
-While working at the International Computer Science Institute in Berkeley, California, she was a recipient of the Open Technology Fund’s Information Controls Fellowship, focusing on Snowflake, a pluggable transport enabling censorship circumvention for The Tor Project.
+She worked as the first engineer for technology incubator Google Ideas, now Jigsaw LLC.
+While a senior fellow at the International Computer Science Institute in Berkeley, California, she was a recipient of the Open Technology Fund’s Information Controls Fellowship, where she created Snowflake, a pluggable transport enabling censorship circumvention for The Tor Project as its first use-case.

-She is the founder of Snowstorm, an attempt to commercialize the Snowflake transport technology.
+She is the founder of Snowstorm, the rearchitected V2 and commercialization of the Snowflake transport technology.
+In July 2023, Snowstorm finished its seed round of $3 million.
 Snowflake came to prominence when the Tor network began using it to prevent hostile actors from blocking access to Tor.

+Serene is an advisory board member of the World Ethical Data Foundation.

 Career as a musician

+As of 2021, SERENE is a Bösendorfer Artist, the sole non-conservatory pianist with such an affiliation.
+She presented her Bösendorfer debut with the symphony at the Vienna Konzerthaus.
+She has performed with Grimes, using EEG and generative AI music technology.

 Serene has given performances at both concert halls and such non-traditional settings as San Francisco's Golden Gate Park and inside a decommissioned Boeing 747 at Burning Man.
 She received a composition credit on Kanye West’s opera Mary (2019).
 She has released two EPs: Unraveling (2019), a collection of piano works by Maurice Ravel, and Rachmaninoff Concert No. 3 (2020).
-She experiences synesthesia and has written code to project abstract, moving visualizations behind her performances.
+She has written code to project abstract, moving visualizations behind her performances.
 She also has collaborated with Blue Man Group founder Chris Wink on music-technology projects and social-distanced events at Las Vegas's AREA15.

-As of 2021, SERENE is a Bösendorfer Artist, the sole non-conservatory pianist with such an affiliation.
-She has been invited to perform as a Grand Prize Virtuoso winner and at the San Francisco Botanical Garden's Flower Piano program.
+In 2024, Serene premiered a piano robotics concert at a fusion energy facility while improvising with Jaron Lanier.